Benjamin-Loison/termux-gui-python-bindings/TUTORIAL.md

 Currently supported inputs are EditText, Button and Checkbox.
 Let's use our new LineaLayout knowledge to make a custom input dialog.
-The make it a practical example, we will make a dialog frontend for the `youtubedr` package to download videos.
+To make it a practical example, we will make a dialog frontend for the `youtubedr` package to download videos.
 You can install that package if you want to try it out, but the UI works without that.

 ```python